terence-lim/actuarialmath/README.md

 __actuarialmath -- Life Contingent Risks with Python__

 This package implements fundamental methods for modeling life contingent risks, and closely follows traditional topics covered in actuarial exams and standard texts such as the "Fundamentals of Actuarial Math - Long-term" exam syllabus by the Society of Actuaries, and "Actuarial Mathematics for Life Contingent Risks" by Dickson, Hardy and Waters.
 The resources listed below should be helpful for getting started.
-The code chunks in a complete [Colab](https://colab.research.google.com/drive/1TcNr1x5HbT2fF3iFMYGXdN_cvRKiSua4?usp=sharing), or [Jupyter notebook](https://terence-lim.github.io/notes/faml.ipynb), demonstrate how to solve each of the sample FAM-L exam questions released by the SOA.
+The code chunks in this complete [Colab](https://colab.research.google.com/drive/1TcNr1x5HbT2fF3iFMYGXdN_cvRKiSua4?usp=sharing), or [Jupyter notebook](https://terence-lim.github.io/notes/faml.ipynb), demonstrate how to solve each of the sample FAM-L exam questions released by the SOA.

 The actuarial concepts, as shown in this graphic, are introduced and modeled hierarchically, and realized by corresponding derivations of Python classes.